sundaramawasthi/Docker/README.md

 The whole idea of docker is to easily developed the application ship container that can be deploy evreywhere.It is free and open platform creating , delivery and operating application.

-        Docker Platform .
+ DOCKER PLATFORM -

 Docker platform is one of the feature provide by docker to manage the lifecycle of container .
 Docker Provide the ability to package and run an applicaion loosly isolated enviroment called a container .

 USE OF DOCKER PLATFORM -
        we use docker platform to development , deployment , testing the application.
        Wheather your production enviroment is Data Center , Cloud provider , hybried of tools its   work same for all .

 ADVANTAGE OF DOCKER -
        The advantage of docker is that we can  BUILT, TEST, DEPLOY AND MAINTAIN our application in very easy way . we don't need to move here and there for resources.

  FEATURE -
        The feature provided by docker are -

   1. SCALABLE
   2.PROVIDE EASY AND FASTER CONFIGURATION
   3. IS ABLE TO REDUCE THE SIZE
   4. INCREASE PRODUCTIVIY
   5. APPLICATION ISOLATION
   6. SWARM
   7. ROUTER MESH
   8. SERVICES
   9. SECURITY MANAGEMENT

   DOCKER COMPONENT -

   1. DOCKER ARCHITUCTURE -

   Docker built on Client-server Architucture.
 The docker Client commnucate with docker daeman which handle construction , distribuation and execuation of docker container .
 You can use docker client or docker daeman on same machine or you can use it seperatly.
 Docker Client and docker doeman use a RESTAPI , UNIX Socket Or network interface to commnucate .

  KEY COMPONENT OF DOCKER ARCHITECTURE -

 1. DOCKER HOST